-INTRODUCTION TO HYBRIFLEX®
+Introduction to HYBRIFLEX®

-RFS' HYBRIFLEX hybrid feeder cabling solution combines multiple elements, including but not limited to, optical fiber, DC power and/or small form factor coaxial cable, in a single lightweight cable.
+RFS' HYBRIFLEX Remote Radio Head (RRH) hybrid feeder cabling solution combines multiple elements, including optical fiber and DC power, for RRHs in a single lightweight cable, making it the world's most innovative solution for RRH deployments.
 It was developed to reduce installation complexity and cost at macro sites.
 HYBRIFLEX allows mobile operators deploying RRH architecture to standardize the RRH installation process.
-HYBRIFLEX with its combined elements all in a single jacketed cable can connect multiple RRHs with a single feeder.
+HYBRIFLEX combines optical fiber, power and alarm wire in a single jacketed cable and can connect multiple RRHs with a single feeder.
 Standard RFS CELLFLEX® coaxial cable accessories may be used with HYBRIFLEX cable.
 Both pre-terminated and on-site terminated options are available.
 The rugged jacket facilitates easy transportation, handling, and installation.